 The Million Hearts® Cardiac Rehabilitation Collaborative (CRC) is a national forum for multi-disciplinary professionals who are working to achieve the goal of 70% cardiac rehabilitation participation in eligible patients.
 The CRC convenes online on a quarterly basis.

 To join, email MillionHeartsCRC@cdc.gov with “request to be added to the CRC” in the subject line.

 For Clinicians and Cardiac Rehab Teams

-This infographic shares key statistics about the existing infrastructure and service delivery needs to maximize uptake of cardiac rehab programs in the United States.
+This easy-to-scan page highlights key statistics and benefits of the existing cardiac rehabilitation infrastructure.
+Learn about current challenges as well as strategies needed to maximize uptake of programs in the United States.